 Do you know which one is Spanish and which is Latin?
 Do you notice how very, very similar they are?
 In fact the major differences between the two are the variations of the prayer itself.
 One says “forgive us our debts as we forgive those who debt against us”; and the other says “forgive us our offenses as we forgive those who offend us”.
 Sorry, I could not find identical translations and I am not good enough in either tongue to do my own translations!

 But alas!!!
-If only I had studied Spanish back when I was young; and by studying Spanish back then I would have had many opportunities as an adult to converse with other Spanish speakers and improve my skill (never had that chance with Latin).
+If only I had studied Spanish back when I was young; because by studying Spanish back then I would have had many opportunities as an adult to converse with other Spanish speakers and improve my skill (never had that chance with Latin).
 If only my parents had loved me enough and had the foresight to push me into Spanish, then I might have been skilled enough to be able today to make that translation.
 (Sigh of despair).

 So let me finish this little article by explaining my qualifications for busting this myth.
 I am part academic, part business professional.
 I am a lawyer who writes for a living.
 I attended Catholic elementary schools back when you could still use your Latin knowledge to converse with professors as well as read the Bible.
 I have a bachelors, a Masters, and a Doctorate.
 I studied Latin for 4 years, French for 2 and Spanish for 2.
 I make my living using critical thinking and rhetorical writing.
 I have traveled around the world and the only language I have ever needed beside English was Spanish.
 Unfortunately I am not fluent enough to get by without assistance.
 In fact, in my own business I went out of my way to hire a Spanish/English bi-lingual girl so I could serve a growing market segment.
 Her bilingual ability alone brings in almost enough business to cover her salary.
 Would never happen with Latin.